Suction Capacity: 100 to 2,100 ACFM (170 to 3,600 m3/h)

 Vacuum Range: less than 1 mmHgA (less than 1.3 mbar abs.)

 Vacuum distillation separates mixture components under reduced or high pressure.
 When vacuum distillation occurs at a lower boiling point, compounds are separated from higher boiling point compounds mixtures.
 In order to get the desired valuable products separated and recovered, vacuum distillation is necessary for several industries including:

 Vacuum distillation operates to extract and capture light hydrocarbons that disassociate from crude oil and to avoid thermal degrading or discoloration of the product.
-Moreover, vacuum distillation lowers operating cost, averts breaking hydrocarbon chains due to excessive heat, reduces undesirable side reactions and increases product recovery when maximum temperature constraints are applied.
+Moreover, vacuum distillation lowers operating costs, averts breaking hydrocarbon chains due to excessive heat, reduces undesirable side reactions, and increases product recovery when maximum temperature constraints are applied.

 Atmospheric distillation happens when the product is heated and distilled under atmospheric conditions.
 In this process, lots of heating energy is required.
 It is important to not degrade the quality or properties of the product needing distilled.